Breaking Barriers: Ensuring Refugee Rights in Medical Education

-This article was exclusively written for The European Sting by Ms. Khondkar Rashkih Tasnim, a medical student from Dhaka Bangladesh.
+This article was exclusively written for The European Sting by Ms. Khondkar Rashkih Tasnim, a 3rd Year MBBS Student at Mugda Medical College, Dhaka.
 She is affiliated to the International Federation of Medical Students Associations (IFMSA), cordial partner of The Sting.
 The opinions expressed in this piece belong strictly to the writers and do not necessarily reflect IFMSA’s view on the topic, nor The European Sting’s one.

 Education is a fundamental human right that should be accessible to all, including refugees who have been forcibly displaced from their homes.
 Among the various aspects of education, access to quality medical education is of paramount importance, as it equips individuals with the skills and knowledge necessary to address healthcare needs and contribute to their communities.